themanyone/caption_anything/README.md

 ## Usage

 This is not designed as a dictation app.
-[Try my other app for dictation.](https://github.com/themanyone/whisper_dictation).
+[Try my other app for dictation.](https://github.com/themanyone/whisper_dictation)

+This is not a full-featured recording app either.
+Although it might be useful to record from music sites that otherwise discourage recording.
+If you don't need captions and just want to record and edit audio, try [audacity](https://sourceforge.net/projects/audacity/).

-If you want to record and/or caption **both** sides of the conversation, echo the mic to the output channel first.
+If you want to record and/or caption **both** sides of a conversation, echo the mic to the output channel first.
 You could do that via gstreamer. **WARNING.** This will cause unwanted feedback if your volume is up too high!

 ```
 gst-launch-1.0 -v autoaudiosrc ! autoaudiosink
 ```

 Set up your inputs and outputs using your favorite mixer program.
 Then, fire up `caption_anything.py`, choose the monitor device, which might look like `Monitor of Built-In Analog Stereo`.
 And do your recording/captioning from there.

-This isn't a full-featured recording app.
-Although it might be useful to record from music sites that otherwise discourage recording.
-If you don't need captions and just want to record and edit audio, try [audacity](https://sourceforge.net/projects/audacity/).

 ## Requirements